sr99622/Cayenue/README.md

 Camera compliance with the onvif standard is often incomplete and in some cases incorrect.
 Success may be limited in many cases.
 Cameras made by Hikvision or Dahua will have the greatest level of compatibility.
 Note that some third party OEM vendors who sell branded versions of these cameras might significantly alter the functionality of the camera software.

 Camera settings on the Media tab are most likely to work.
 Other tabs may have limited success.
-If Onvif GUI is able to determine that the camera settings for a particular function are unavailable, it will disable the controls for that function.
+If Cayenue is able to determine that the camera settings for a particular function are unavailable, it will disable the controls for that function.

 If the camera DHCP setting is properly onvif compliant, the IP address may be reliably set.
 Some cameras may not respond to the DHCP setting requested by onvif-gui due to non compliance.
 Note that the camera may reboot automatically under some conditions if the DHCP setting is changed from off to on.
 DHCP must be turned off before setting a static IP address.